 Headshot Guide: Tips and Prep

-The truth is, these days everybody needs a good headshot.
-Whether you’re an Actor / Model, just starting in the business world, an Entrepreneur, or a CEO, a headshot is your brand.
+Let’s get down to it – these days everybody needs a good headshot.
+Whether you’re an actor / model, just starting in the business world, an entrepreneur, or a CEO, a headshot is your brand.
 It’s the first thing that people see when they look you up online.
-It’s your calling card, and a great opportunity to make an impactful first impression.
+It’s your calling card, and your opportunity to make an impactful first impression.

 If you’re like most people, the thought of getting your headshot done can be daunting.
 You probably have a lot of questions like: